Tornado touched down in Mullica Hill, New Jersey, NWS confirms

 According to the NWS, video shows a clear funnel with some small debris lifted in the Mullica Hill area.
 The strength and path will be determined after crews survey the damage.

-Sister station WPVI in Philadelphia also obtained video of a possible tornado in Wenonah, NJ.
+Sister station WPVI in Philadelphia also obtained this video of a possible tornado in Wenonah, NJ.

 No injuries have been reported.